elasticlabs/elabs-https-nginx-proxy/README.md

 **Configuration**

-* Homepage is configured through a couple of YAML files :
+* Homepage is configured through [a couple of YAML files](https://gethomepage.dev/en/configs/service-widgets/):
   * `bookmarks.yml` : place here a list of your favorite websites, like in your web browser, but specialized for your deployment
   * `services.yml` : where you can [manually or automatically add your dockerized services](https://gethomepage.dev/en/configs/services/)
   * `settings.yml` : to customize its behaviour